Echelon EX5S Review: Many things to know before buying

 - Resistance on Echelon EX5s bike can be changed via knob manually and also via applications electronically.

-- Application like Zwift, Echelon, and Peloton can automatically change the bike’s resistance and follow the instructor or program.
+- Via QZ, an application like Zwift, Echelon, and Peloton can automatically change the bike’s resistance and follow the instructor or program.

 The Echelon EX-5S indoor spin bike uses one of the best resistance technology in its class to hone and allows you to refine the degree of magnetic resistance during your ride without any noise.